Brachycephalic obstructive airway syndrome: Prevention

-To prevent or limit exacerbation of symptoms, avoid stress, and avoid exercise in high temperatures.
-Maintain lower body weight and avoid overfeeding.
-Use harnesses instead of collars to avoid pressure on the trachea.
+Avoiding stress, high temperatures, and overfeeding can reduce the risk.
+Using harnesses instead of collars can avoid pressure on the trachea.

 The risk of brachycephalic syndrome increases as the muzzle becomes shorter.
 To avoid producing affected dogs, breeders may choose to breed for more moderate features rather than for extremely short or flat faces.
 Dogs with breathing difficulties, or at least those serious enough to require surgery, should not be used for breeding.
 Removing all affected animals from the breeding pool may cause some breeds to be unsustainable and outcrossing to non-brachycephalic breeds might be necessary.

-Although outcrossing can attempt to lengthen the average snout length within a breed over time and reduce BAOS, it is not popular with established breed registries who record pedigrees of purebred dogs.
+Although outcrossing can attempt to lengthen the average snout length within a breed over time and reduce BOAS, it is not popular with established breed registries who record pedigrees of purebred dogs.
 In 2014, the Dutch government passed the Animals Act and the Animal Keepers Act, and subsequent enforcement caused the Dutch Kennel Club (Raad van Beheer) in 2020 to announce they were restricting registrations within 12 dog breeds based on snout length, and encouraging outcrosses to other breeds, while promising that future generations may be eligible for registration as purebreds.
 This caused concern with the Fédération Cynologique Internationale (FCI), of which RvB is a member, and with the American Kennel Club, both of which expressed concerns about governments legislating such matters.